The Chart for BIMI International Medical Inc. (BIMI) Is Flashing Mixed Signals

 BIMI’s Market Performance

-BIMI stocks went up by 38.80% for the week, with a monthly jump of 54.17% and a quarterly performance of 10.18%, while its annual performance rate touched -51.57%.
-The volatility ratio for the week stands at 20.88% while the volatility levels for the past 30 days are set at 33.25% for BIMI International Medical Inc..
-The simple moving average for the period of the last 20 days is 5.33% for BIMI stocks with a simple moving average of -28.52% for the last 200 days.
+BIMI stocks went down by -6.83% for the week, with a monthly drop of -3.72% and a quarterly performance of 9.04%, while its annual performance rate touched -56.70%.
+The volatility ratio for the week stands at 19.28% while the volatility levels for the past 30 days are set at 17.04% for BIMI International Medical Inc..
+The simple moving average for the period of the last 20 days is 17.23% for BIMI stocks with a simple moving average of -24.86% for the last 200 days.

-During the last 5 trading sessions, BIMI rose by +38.80%, which changed the moving average for the period of 200-days by -56.79% in comparison to the 20-day moving average, which settled at $0.8535.
-In addition, BIMI International Medical Inc. saw -47.22% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BIMI fell by -6.83%, which changed the moving average for the period of 200-days by -61.32% in comparison to the 20-day moving average, which settled at $0.7702.
+In addition, BIMI International Medical Inc. saw -45.81% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BIMI